 - Mid – this provides the best of both worlds – good puck control and shot accuracy

-best online dating sites in your 20s Generally speaking, your stick should be somewhere between your chin and your nose when you are on your skates.
+hook up bars in manhattan Generally speaking, your stick should be somewhere between your chin and your nose when you are on your skates.
 However, this is a general rule of thumb and you should find your personal preference.
 The advantages of a smaller stick are better puck control, but you sacrifice a bit of power with your shot.
 A longer stick provides the ability to poke check the puck better and get a bit more power in your shot, while sacrificing a bit of puck control.
 See what works best for you!

 rencontres club Normally the lie ranges from 4 to 6 in 0.5 increments.
 The more upright a stick is, the higher the lie number.
 This is for players that skate more upright or are more comfortable controlling the puck closer to their body.
 The key for players is to ensure that the blades lays flat on the ice when controlling the puck.

 This is one of the most important factors for parents.
 Once you figure out the specs that work best for you, it is just looking for a stick that is the closest fit for your specs and within your budget.